Feedback

 18:30 - 19:00

-Welcome to the conference address from Steve Jordan Conference Chair
+Welcome to the conference address from Steve Jordan, Director of Estates, University of Birmingham and Conference Chair

 Hilton Cardiff